911 Dispatch Communications

 Dispatch communications centers handle emergency 911 calls for service as well as wireless calls, non-emergency, and allied agency calls.
 The calls for service range from in-progress crimes such as a robbery or an assault to non-emergency calls, such as past petty thefts or loud music disturbance calls.
 Communication centers are also responsible for the dispatching of patrol units to calls for service and specialized units, such as HDT (Hazardous Device Team), EST (Emergency Service Team) and CF (California Fire Arson Investigators), to name a few.

 Did You Know?

-A nine-week Dispatch Academy as well as a three-week Peace Officer Standards and Training (POST) are required before an individual can join the Riverside County Sheriff's Department Dispatch Communications team.
+Each new dispatcher is required to complete a nine-week Dispatch Academy, a three-week Peace Officer Standards and Training (POST) Basic Dispatch Course, and extensive on-the-job training.
 Two different communications skills are taught:

 - Public Safety Answering Point (PSAP) focuses on call-taking and interviewing techniques, as well as all phone, CAD (Computer Aided Dispatching) and records systems.

 - Radio teaches the basics of dispatching calls for service as well as how to deal with critical incidents on the radio and the workings of the radio system.